sagemath/trac_to_gh/Issue 992.md

 # Issue 992: Need an extra "sage -b" after an upgrade

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/992

 Original creator: was